Fusxfaranto/4D-demo/README.md

 ## Controls
 (Subject to change!)

-Hold left shift to go faster or control shift to go slower for any movement or rotation.
+Hold left shift to go faster or left control to go slower for any movement or rotation.

 * W - forwards
 * A - left